Need to know

 - The process leaves just ash behind, which you can vacuum or wipe out of the oven with a damp cloth

-- They're more expensive than regular ovens, but they take the effort and time out of cleaning your oven
+- They're more expensive than regular ovens, but are becoming more affordable and more common

 Whether you're allergic to cleaning products or just the cleaning itself, a pyrolytic oven could be for you.

 Here's how they work and what you need to know about them.

 How does a pyrolytic oven work?